gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 ``-rcon``
     When constraints are present, option ``-rcon`` influences the cell size limit as well.
-    Atoms connected by NC constraints, where NC is the LINCS order plus 1, should not be beyond the smallest cell size.
+    Particles connected by NC constraints, where NC is the LINCS order plus 1, should not be beyond the smallest cell size.
 A error message is generated when this happens, and the user should change the decomposition or decrease the LINCS order and increase the